 Reception/Foundation admissions (normal point of entry)

-The arrangements apply to children starting in the Reception/Foundation Year for the first time in 2016/17.
+The arrangements apply to children starting in the Reception/Foundation Year for the first time in 2017/18.
 The published admission number (PAN) for this year group is shown in the school list in the Starting School Parent’s Guide and at Section 3.
-The close date for application is 15 January 2016.
-Allocation results will be notified on18 April 2016.
-The school follows Plymouth City Council’s co-ordinated primary admissions scheme.
+The close date for application is 15 January 2017.
+Allocation results will be notified on18 April 2017.
+The schools follow Plymouth City Council’s co-ordinated primary admissions scheme.

 All applicants must: